The Workiva Developer API is secured using an OAuth 2.0 Client Credentials

 - When accessing the REST API, use the bearer token to authenticate.

-Keep in mind that the consumer key/secret pair, bearer token
+Keep in mind that the consumer key/secret pair and the bearer token itself

 This manner of authentication is only secure if SSL is used.
 Therefore,

 all requests must use HTTPS.